chrismarcok/DoleOut/README.md

 ## PROFILE

-We intend for this page to  be accessible using the "Profile" button in the site header, but that is currently hard-coded to link to the profile page of "user".
+We intend for this page to  be accessible using the "Profile" button in the site header, but that is currently hard-coded to link to the profile page of "user" or "admin" depending on which one logged in.

-This page is otherwise accessible by clicking a user within a group (which does bring you to an individual's unique profile page), or upon registration (which is hard-coded to link to the profile page of "user", as mentioned previously).
+This page is otherwise accessible by clicking a user within a group (which does bring you to an individual's unique profile page), or upon registration (which is hard-coded to link to the profile page of "user" or "admin", as mentioned previously).

 This page displays various user information, including username, full name, description, preferred payment method, and email.
 On the top right of the page is an edit button, which allows you to edit any of these fields.